jmfullana/basilisk-FAQ/README.md

 # basilisk-FAQ
 Frequently Alphabetic Questions in basilisk

-1st attemps to buld a FAQ for basilik (basilik.fr)
+1st attemps to build a FAQ for basilik (basilik.fr)